k8snetworkplumbingwg/multus-cni/README.md

 EOF

 ```
-Testing the Multus CNI with docker, and make sure that the multus, sriov and flannel binaries are in the /opt/cni/bin directories and follow the steps as mention in the [CNI](https://github.com/containernetworking/cni)
+## Testing the Multus CNI with docker
+Make sure that the multus, [sriov](https://github.com/Intel-Corp/sriov-cni) and [flannel](https://github.com/containernetworking/cni/blob/master/Documentation/flannel.md) binaries are in the /opt/cni/bin directories and follow the steps as mention in the [CNI](https://github.com/containernetworking/cni)